sourcebroker/restrictfe/README.rst

        'post' => 'secret=999'
     ];

-requestUrl
+requestUri
 ++++++++++

 -  | *Argument*
-   |  url part after domain without leading slash (string)
+   |  uri part after domain without leading slash (string)

 -  | *Note*
-   | You can negate this condition with !requestUrl.
+   | You can negate this condition with !requestUri.
 The argument is search for only on begining of text.

 -  | *Example*
    | Allow only request starting with api/ to be processed.